ministryofjustice/opg-file-service/README.md

  - Docker with docker-compose

-### Optional Tools

-- [GoTestSum](https://github.com/gotestyourself/gotestsum) - `go test` runner with optimized output

 ### Development environment

-Use docker compose commands to build/start/stop the service locally e.g. `docker compose up --build` will rebuild and start the service.
+Use docker compose commands to build/start/stop the service locally e.g. `docker compose up --build` or `make up` will rebuild and start the service.

 By default the local URL is http://localhost:8000/services/file-service, where `/services/file-service` is configured by the `PATH_PREFIX` ENV variable.